b4stien/wktopdf/README.rst

 wktopdf is a set of Python bindings to the `whtmltopdf
 <http://wkhtmltopdf.org/>`_ C library. wktopdf works with Python 2&3 as well as
-Pypy, and is released under the MIT license.
+PyPy, and is released under the MIT license.

 It aims at providing a (more) convenient way to generate PDF files from HTML resources.
 A mandatory code sample: